-In the opinion of our management, this unaudited information has been prepared on the same basis as the audited information presented elsewhere herein and includes all adjustments necessary to present fairly the information set forth herein.
+In the opinion of our management, this unaudited information has been prepared on the same basis as the audited information.
 The operating results from any quarter are not necessarily indicative of the results to be expected for any future period.